liagason/A-Jekyll-Blog/about.md

 In 2020, I cofounded [Elemedu](https://elemedu.com) with [Nefeli Kostakopoulou](https://nefeli.dev).
 It's a free and open source lesson plan sharing platform for elementary school teachers located in Greece & Cyprus.

-This is where I [intend to!] post my thoughts about edtech, teaching, programming and teaching programming!
+Here you can read my thoughts about edtech, teaching, programming and teaching programming!

 If you want to get social, you can send me a message on [Twitter](https://twitter.com/liagason).
 My email is liagason at [Google's](https://gmail.com) email service.